MPL Medial Patella Luxation

 Medial patella luxation in bulldogs and French bulldogs surgery

-The problem in bulldog and French bulldog puppies might start from the hip with coxa vara and decreased anteversion of the femoral head and neck.
-In other words, there is a decreased angle of inclination between the femoral longitudinal axis and the femoral neck, combined with a lesser caudal to the cranial angle of the femoral neck.
-This skeletal abnormality in the growing bulldog puppy displaces the extensor muscles of the hind limb, chiefly, the quadriceps group.
+The issue in bulldog and French bulldog puppies can originate from the hip, where there may be coxa vara and decreased anteversion of the femoral head and neck.
+Essentially, this means there is a reduced angle of inclination between the femoral longitudinal axis and the femoral neck, along with a lesser caudal to cranial angle of the femoral neck.
+These skeletal abnormalities in growing bulldog puppies displace the extensor muscles of the hind limb, primarily the quadriceps group.

-This muscular displacement has an effect on the distal femoral physis (growth plate) resulting in impaired growth of the medial side and accelerated growth of the lateral side of the distal extremity of the femur.
+This displacement of muscles affects the distal femoral physis, also known as the growth plate, leading to impaired growth on the medial side and accelerated growth on the lateral side of the distal end of the femur.

 On very rare occasions, patellar problems are the result of direct or strain injuries to the kneecap or accidental trauma to the knee joint that tears the collateral ligaments that keep the patella moving in line.